-In that case, you might want to consider a flat-rate cash back card like the Capital One Spark Cash for Business—you’ll earn unlimited 2 percent cash back on all purchases, and you can earn a welcome bonus of $500 after spending $4,500 in the first three months.
+In that case, you might want to consider a flat-rate cash back card like the Capital One Spark Cash for Business (This card is no longer available)—you’ll earn unlimited 2 percent cash back on all purchases, and you can earn a welcome bonus of $500 after spending $4,500 in the first three months.
 Both the Ink Business Preferred card and the Spark Cash for Business card include a $95 annual fee, but the Spark Cash card waives the fee during your first year, making it a better choice for a business on a budget.

 If you’re looking for a similar option but prefer a Chase business credit card, the Ink Business Unlimited® Credit Card offers a flat 1.5 percent cash back on all purchases and doesn’t charge an annual fee, making it another excellent choice for small-business owners who want to stick to a budget.